KonstantinGolovahin/Team-HTML-Page-Generator/README.md

 ## Description

 Simple node.js app to generate a list of team members based on a user input.
+Requires a Manager and some engineers and interns.

 ## Screenshot